How do I fit a chimney flue liner to a pot or cowl?

 Do you need to insulate my liner?
 In my opinion generally not.
 See here: https://www.stovefittersmanual.co.uk/articles/should-i-insulate-my-chimney-flue-liner/

-You will not add Vermiculite until the stove is fitted and the closure plate above the stove is fitted (otherwise it will just pour out of the chimney and into the room).
+You will not add Vermiculite until the stove is fitted and the register plate (also called a closure plate) above the stove is fitted (otherwise it will just pour out of the chimney and into the room).
 So you need to check out the stove-fit sections and come back here afterwards.
 Best to read it now to get an idea of what is to come later.

 You will be in the position as seen in the picture on the left (unless pouring Vermiculite PRIOR to the pot going on and then you will find it even easier – just fill that chimney up).